Bhavnagar

-Bhavnagar is a city in the Bhavnagar district of the Saurashtra region of Gujarat, a state of India.
-It was founded in 1723 by Bhavsinhji Takhtasinhji Gohil (1703–1764).
-It was the capital of Bhavnagar State, which was a princely state before it was merged into the Indian Union in 1948.
-It is now the administrative headquarters of the Bhavnagar district.
+Bhavnagar is a city and the headquarters of Bhavnagar district in the Indian state of Gujarat.
+It was founded in 1723 by Bhavsinhji Gohil.
+It was the capital of the Bhavnagar princely state, which was merged into the Indian Union in February 1948.

 Bhavnagar is situated 190 kilometres away from the state capital Gandhinagar and to the west of the Gulf of Khambhat.
 It has always been an important city for trade with many large and small scale industries along with the world's largest ship breaking yard, Alang which is located 50 kilometres away.
 Bhavnagar is also famous for its version of the popular Gujarati snack 'Ganthiya' and 'Jalebi'.

 History

 The Gohil Rajput of the Suryavanshi clan faced severe competition in Marwar.
 Around 1260 AD, they moved down to the Gujarat's coastal area and established three capitals: Sejakpur (now Ranpur), Umrala, and Sihor.
 Sejakpur was founded in 1194.

 In 1722–1723, the forces led by Khanthaji Kadani and Maratha Pilaji Gaekwad attempted to raid Sihor but were repelled by Maharajah Bhavsinhji Gohil.
-After the war, Bhavsinhji realized the reason for repeated attack was the location of Sihor.
+After the war, Bhavsinhji realized the reason for repeated attacks was the location of Sihor.
 In 1723, he established a new capital near Vadva village, 20 km away from Sihor, and named it Bhavnagar after himself.
-It was a carefully chosen strategic location because of its potential for maritime trade.
+It was a carefully chosen and strategic location because of its potential for maritime trade.
 Naturally, Bhavnagar became the capital of Bhavnagar State.
 In 1807, Bhavnagar State became a British protectorate.

 The old town of Bhavnagar was a fortified town with gates leading to other important regional towns.
 It remained a major port for almost two centuries, trading commodities with Mozambique, Zanzibar, Singapore, and the Persian Gulf.

-Bhavsinhji ensured that Bhavnagar is benefited from the revenue that was brought in from maritime trade, which was monopolized by Surat and Cambay.
+Bhavsinhji ensured that Bhavnagar benefited from the revenue that was brought in from maritime trade, which was monopolized by Surat and Cambay.
 As the castle of Surat was under the control of the Siddis of Janjira, Bhavsinhji brokered an agreement with them, giving the Sidis 1.25% of the revenue by Bhavnagar port.
 Bhavsinhji entered into a similar agreement with the British when they took over Surat in 1856.
 Whilst Bhavsinhji was in power, Bhavnagar grew from a small chieftainship to a considerably important state.
 This was due to the addition of new territories as well as the income provided by maritime trade.
 Bhavsinhji's successors continued to encourage maritime trade through Bhavnagar port, recognizing its importance to the state.
 The territory was further expanded by Bhavsinhji's grandson, Vakhatsinhji Gohil, when he took possession of lands belonging to Kolis and Kathis, obtained Rajula from the Navab Saheb Ahmad Khan, and merged Ghogha Taluka into the state.